 No one wants to deal with an employee that could care less about your business and clearly just wants to get you off the phone.

-Not only do we hear of big stores’ employees having a bad attitude, but not being knowledgeable at all about the products they sell.
-Anyone who answers the phones here at Office Chairs Unlimited knows the answer to any question, and is happy to help.
+Not only do we hear of big stores’ employees having a bad attitude, but also not being knowledgeable at all about the products they sell.
+Anyone who answers the phones here at Office Chairs Unlimited knows the answer to any question and is happy to help.
+Check out the reviews for Office Chairs Unlimited.
+They speak for themselves.

 Then there are the “Clean Conscience” issues.